 Science takes a high profile throughout the school as a core subject and is taught on a weekly basis.
 Additionally, in raising our aspirations for the children, we also enhance and enrich the children’s learning in the following ways:

-We celebrate British Science Week every year in March, co-ordinating activities across the whole school based around the theme.
-We promote events that are available for families in the local area during this week.
+We celebrate British Science Week every year in March, co-ordinating activities across the whole school based that are based around the theme.
+We also promote events that are available for families in the local area.

-We utilise local STEM ambassadors to lead activities for all age groups and invite a range of visitors from the wider community who share their passion for science that has been developed through their careers.
+We utilise local STEM ambassadors to provide learning activities and invite a range of visitors from the wider community into school to share their passion for science with the children and support their learning.

 Local visits are planned so that they effectively support learning and create memorable experiences for the children, for example Chester Zoo and Jodrell Bank.